BiduRuiz/SDP_LocalModels/README.md

 We are starting with 3 measurements, each with 2 results.

 The files are: SDP_Completo.py which has all the funcions already inside and it is way more clean, AND IS WORKING!
+For more commented and documented code, view the Jupyter Notebook LocalModels.ipynb.
 And LHV_alpha.py which is not working yet, just ignore it for now...

 ## Dependencies
 - picos